zeppombal/zeppombal.github.io/index.md

 ## About Me

-I am a Senior Research Scientist at [Sword Health](https://swordhealth.com/) and a PhD student at Instituto Superior Técnico in Lisbon avised by Prof. André Martins and Ricardo Rei.
+I am a Senior Research Scientist at [Sword Health](https://swordhealth.com/), and a PhD student at Instituto Superior Técnico and Instituto de Telecomunicações in Lisbon, advised by Prof. André Martins and Ricardo Rei.
 I'm currently working on building frontier LLMs for healthcare with a focus on applications for mental health, and I'm particularly interested in the automatic evaluation of such models.
-Previously, I worked on multilingual LLMs at Unbabel, and fairness-aware ML for fraud detection at Feedzai.
+Previously, I worked on the development and evaluation of multilingual LLMs at Unbabel, and fairness-aware ML for fraud detection at Feedzai.

 ## News